made2k/OpenTube/README.md

 ### I encountered a bug or have feedback about the app.

-Open up an issue so I can investigate the probel
+Open up an issue so I can investigate the problem

-### The icon and design suck.

-I know.
-I'm not a designer.
-If you have design ideas or want to contribute an icon or anything of the sort let me know.